-- The non-slip belt provides users with extra grip.
+- It has a non-slip belt which provides users with extra grip.

 - The ProForm 6.0 RT has a TreadSoft cushioning system to lower the impact on your joints.

 - The 10 percent electric incline could be a useful feature for serious walkers who don’t want to pause their machine to adjust the incline.

-- If you only want to walk, then it might have too many ‘bells and whistles’.
+- If you only want to walk, then this model might have too many ‘bells and whistles’.
 Although, most of the features can be interesting for walkers.

 If you’re interested in a basic treadmill, then the Merax JK 1603E might be worth a consideration.
 The three workout programs, three incline positions and a maximum speed of 6.2 mph make the JK 1603E especially suited for walkers.

-- A simple workout console which displays basic information about your exercise, like; your heart rate, speed, distance and calories burned.
+- A simple LCD which displays basic information about your exercise, like; your heart rate, speed, distance, and calories burned.

-- The quiet motor allows you to listen to music or watch television while you’re training without a lot of noise on the background.
+- The relatively quiet motor allows you to listen to music or watch television while you’re training without a lot of noise in the background.

 - The relatively small 14” (W) by 44” (L) belt make this treadmill less suited for light jogging or tall people who need a longer belt.

 - If you are going to use it on a daily basis, then it might need some adjustments and regular maintenance to keep your treadmill in optimal condition.

-To keep the treadmill as small as possible the belt is 14” (W) by 38.5” (L) which is probably large enough for most walkers, but might be too small for joggers.
+The belt is 14” wide by 38.5” long which is probably large and wide enough for most walkers, but might be too small for joggers.

-- It weighs 53 pounds which make it easy to fold, unfold and roll away.
+- It weighs 53 pounds which makes it easy to fold, unfold and roll away.

 - The relatively compact size makes it a good choice for small spaces.